-Canon EOS 700D is one of the few models that can be purchased brand new way cheaper than a second hand version thanks to some amazing deals available at the moment.
+Canon EOS 700D is one of the few models that can be purchased brand new way cheaper than a second-hand version thanks to some amazing deals available at the moment.

 Although the price difference here isn’t as dramatic as between some of the older and newer professional models, it’s still enough of a difference to consider the older model if you’re on a budget.

-Canon 700D, was replaced with two models, the 760D and 750D.
+Canon 700D was replaced with two models, the 760D and 750D.
 Both of them have the same sensor, but the 760D’s body build is targeted towards a little more experienced photographers.
-The 700D on the other hand has an 18 million pixel sensor, a Hybrid AF system and a native ISO range of 100-12800.
+The 700D, on the other hand, has an 18 million pixel sensor, a Hybrid AF system and a native ISO range of 100-12800.

-The major things which differentiates the 700D with 760D and 750D is an increase in resolution and an improved autofocus system which aren’t much of a concern if you mainly shoot something like landscapes, and keep print sizes to below A3.
+The major things which differentiate the 700D with 760D and 750D is an increase in resolution and an improved autofocus system which aren’t much of a concern if you mainly shoot something like landscapes, and keep print sizes to below A3.